 44. Certain information is available only in the electronic version of the Classification and is not reproduced in its printed version.
+In addition to the Classification scheme, v.
 This information forms the electronic layer of the IPC which is accessible through hyperlinks from the text of the Classification.
-The electronic layer contains various data illustrating IPC entries or explaining them more in detail, which are intended to enhance understanding and ease of use of the IPC.
+The electronic layer contains various data illustrating IPC entries or explaining them more in detail, which are intended to enhance understanding and ease of use of the IPC, are available in the electronic version of the Classification.
+This information forms the electronic layer of the IPC which is accessible via its Internet publication.